-- The software documentation for DaqView, DaqViewXL, and Post Acquisition Data Analysis are not included as part of the hardcopy manual, but are available in PDF format.
+- The software document modules, DaqView, DaqViewXL, and Post Acquisition Data Analysis User's Guide, are not included as part of the hardcopy manual, but are available in PDF version.
 See the PDF Note, below. - Programming topics are covered in the Programmer's User Manual (1008-0901).
-As a part of product support, that manual is automatically loaded onto your hard drive during software installation.
-The default location is the Programs directory, which can be accessed through the Windows Desktop. - PDF During software installation, Adobe® PDF versions of user manuals will automatically install onto your hard drive as a part of product support.
+As a part of product support, this manual is automatically loaded onto your hard drive during software installation.
+The default location is the Programs directory, which can be accessed through the Windows Desktop. - PDFDuring software installation, Adobe® PDF versions of user manuals will automatically install onto your hard drive as a part of product support.
 The default location is in the Programs group, which can be accessed from the Windows Desktop.
 Refer to the PDF documentation for details regarding both hardware and software.